 6. Does Not Harm Pregnant Women Or Newborns

 Multiple studies (about 262 texts) have focused on the effect of vegan and vegetarian diets on pregnancy.
 In all of these studies, there have been no reported malformations in newborns due to vegan diets.
-However, it is possible that the mother suffers side
+However, it is possible that the mother suffers side effects of B12 and iron deficiencies due to the diet.11

 7. Induces Significant Weight Loss